Local Mental Health Resources

 Here4Help is a new online library of useful tools and techniques to manage the stresses of dealing with COVID-19.

 In a world with information overload, the Here4Help site is a library of curated, best practice based resources that are refreshed regularly.

-CMHA hopes that this site provides our community with information they need to self-care and support others through these challenging times.
+CMHA hopes that this site provides our community with information they need.
+This information will help your self-care journey and help you support others through these challenging times.

 Front Door is a partnership between Carizon and Lutherwood.

 The client/family determines the focus of the session and this can really vary!
 Sometimes folks just want to vent, others want a new perspective on the situation, others are looking for coping strategies or practical parenting tools/skills (i.e. routine charts, etc.).
 Others come in crisis and so the focus is on safety planning and stabilization.
 When family conflict is the focus they find that individual sessions with the parent/caregiver and then youth is helpful when providing service by video or phone (rather than together).
-Pretty much anything related to parenting, child and youth emotional wellbeing, behaviour, mental health, etc. can be supported.
+Front Door can support or find support to pretty much anything!
+This includes situations related to parenting, child and youth emotional wellbeing, behaviour, mental health, etc.

 Families and youth can self-refer by calling 519-749-2932 (press 1 Monday through Friday, press 2 on Saturdays) or through the website www.frontdoormentalhealth.com.